Northern Tier - June 2017

 The troop sent two crews to the Northern Tier base in Ely, MN, and I was lucky enough to be on one of them!
 I had a great time, the following report comes from the journal I kept during the trip.
 If it gets wordy, it's because I was really bored.

 We got on the plane from SFO to Minneapolis-St. Paul at around midnight.
 I did manage to get an hour of shut-eye, but before long, the sun was already rising over the Minnesota clouds, illuminating the interior of the plane.
 Almost immediately, even the most unseasoned eye can make out the striking differences between the land in California and Minnesota.
-The Minnesota is a flat expanse of dark green, studded with a nearly random arrangement of lakes.
+The Minnesota landscape is a flat expanse of dark green, studded with a nearly random arrangement of lakes.
 On that day, there was a thin cloud layer below our cruising altitude, and we could make out the ground below through the wisps of clouds.
 As we descended through the cloud layer, the atmosphere immediately turned very dark.
 A dark band of rain separated the clouds and the horizon on one side, and on the other, the sky, or what we could see of the sky, was illuminated a striking shade of dark red, our only reminder as to the hour of day.

 From the plane, the number of lakes in Minnesota is demonstrated far more prominently than from land.
 The name 10,000 lakes doesn’t seem like an exaggeration anymore when you fly above Minnesota.
 When we approached the Mississippi, there was the occasional oxbow lake, a remnant of the river’s past meandering.
 We landed smoothly in the MSP airport, rented out vans, and drove the 4.5 hours to the Ely base.
 Along the way, we stopped at a McDonald’s for breakfast.